johnsellin93/grab/README.md

 ### Search and Replace

-Search and replace key-words in current file
+Search and replace key-words in current file, makes refactoring of a codebase very easy.

 ```vim
 nnoremap <Leader>r :SReplace<CR>